The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: The time-independent Transport Theorem

-From a relativistic perspective, the view of time as a `global parameter' is rather unnatural.
+From a relativistic physics perspective, the view of time as a `global parameter' is rather unnatural.
 Furthermore, even within Newtonian (continuum) mechanics the `spacetime view' is often conceptually more coherent (see e.g. Ex. \ref{Ex:Reynolds} below).
-In this respect, we regard the following special case of Thm. \ref{Thm:Leibniz} as the physically adequate generalization of Reynolds Transport Theorem (in the setting of manifolds with corners). \begin{corollary}[Transport theorem] \begin{enumerate}[1)]
+In this respect, we regard the following special case of Thm. \ref{Thm:Leibniz} as a physically more appropriate generalization of Reynolds Transport Theorem to the setting of manifolds with corners.
+Hence we omit the words `time-independent'. \begin{corollary}[Transport Theorem] \end{corollary} \begin{proof} For $t \in \R$ set $\alpha_t := \alpha$ and apply Thm. \ref{Thm:Leibniz}. \end{proof} \begin{remark}[Poincaré-Cartan invariants] \end{remark}